EGM: Efficient Visual Grounding Language Models: Introduction

-This analysis suggests a pathway towards overcoming the \failreason~failure pattern, by enhancing the text understanding ability of small models and mitigating the performance gap with larger models.
-More specifically, as detailed in Section~\ref{sec:method}, we adopt GPT~\cite{hurst2024gpt} to generate the detailed reasoning process of how to reach the target grounding box and use it to construct Supervised Fine-tuning (SFT) data for training.
-After the model learns the reasoning process, it is further trained with Reinforcement Learning (RL) to enhance the grounding capability.
-Furthermore, we set up a new grounding setting -- amodal grounding, which requires the model to predict both the visible and occluded parts of the object, and apply our method in the new amodal grounding task.
+\begin{sloppypar} This insight suggests a pathway towards overcoming the issue: extending the test-time compute to enhance the text understanding ability and mitigate the performance gap with large models.
+More specifically, we encourage the VLM to generate the detailed reasoning process before the yielding the grounding results.
+To achieve this, as in Figure~\ref{fig:method}, we use a proprietary VLM to generate detailed reasoning paths toward the target box, creating rich Supervised Fine-tuning (SFT) data for training.
+After the model learns the reasoning process, it is further trained with Reinforcement Learning (RL) to boost grounding capability.
+We find that this paradigm not only boosts the grounding performance of small VLMs but also brings better efficiency and deployment capability: many mid-quality tokens are actually cheaper than a few expensive ones (Figure~\ref{fig:efficiency_tradeoff}).
+To further validate the effectiveness of the paradigm, we introduce a new grounding setting -- amodal grounding.
+This task requires the model to predict both the visible and occluded parts of an object, and we apply our method to this new challenge and also observe solid improvements. \end{sloppypar}

 We conduct experiments on state-of-the-art open-source visual language models including QwenVL and InternVL in Section~\ref{sec:experiments}.
 Results show our method can consistently improve the visual grounding capability of small models and significantly mitigate the gap between small models and bigger models.
 We name our models \emph{`\textbf{E}fficient visual \textbf{G}rounding language \textbf{M}odels'(\method)}.